traderep-space/app/README.md

 # TradeRep App

-An application for traders to build their own reputation on the blockchain and filter out scammers.
+A decentrilized application that helps investors and beginners save money and time by filtering good traders from scammers with a reputation verified by blockchain

 🔗 Live Demo - https://traderep-app.vercel.app